Wednesday April 02, 2025

 Prepare for a community discussion

-Be sure that you’re adopting a restriction that makes sense for your community.
+Before adopting any restriction, condo boards should assess whether a rental cap aligns with the community’s best interests.
 Identify who is asking for the rental cap and what their reasons are for wanting it.
 Is a request coming from the majority of residents, or just a few people?
 Are you proactively planning to limit rentals?
-Prepare for a discussion on the impact of HOA rental restrictions by obtaining data from similar communities in your area to support the initiative.
+Prepare for a discussion on the impact of condo rental restrictions by obtaining data from similar communities in your area to support the initiative.

-Make sure the benefits outweigh the drawbacks of the restriction.
-As stated above, a ratio of 20-25% renters to owners will qualify new buyers for loans with lower interest.
-Purchasers are also eligible for FHA loans if the rental cap is at 35% or lower.
-In addition to financial benefits, there is also a community benefit to having a high number of homeowners who tend to be more invested in their community, concerned about rules and regulations and putting down roots in their neighborhood.
-However, the limit on renters will impact those purchasers who are looking for rental investments in a community.
+In addition to financial benefits, there is also a community benefit to having a high number of unit owners who tend to be more invested in their community, concerned about rules and regulations, and putting down roots in their neighborhood.
+However, the limit on renters can impact those purchasers who are looking for rental investments in a community.
 In times when interest rates are low, or when there are many foreclosures on the market, investors may be snapping up real estate, and a low rental rate (or a rental waiting list) may make your community less attractive to them.

-If an owner is currently renting their home, they may no longer be able to do so under the new restrictions.
+If an owner is currently renting their unit, they may no longer be able to do so under the new restrictions.
 It’s possible that the owner might not be able to afford the property if they are restricted from renting it out, or that they would be unable to pay their monthly assessments.
-That could lead to more sales or even foreclosures, especially during an economic downturn.
-Finally, rental limits are a signal to renters that they are a less desirable neighbor than a homeowner.
-A very restrictive rental cap amendment can alienate them from other community members and sow discord in your community.
+That could lead to higher delinquency rates or forced sales.
+It’s also critical to consider how renters perceive these rules — an overly restrictive approach could create unnecessary division within the community.

 -